We don’t support this browser anymore.

 • Can I withdraw from a bare trust?

-The child is automatically entitled to the assets held in a bare trust when they turn 18 (16 in Scotland) and the money normally remains in trust until that time.
+The child is legally entitled to the assets held in a bare trust when they turn 18 (16 in Scotland) and the money normally remains in trust until that time.
 However, the trustees can withdraw money earlier, as long as it’s for the benefit of the child.
+The trustees, not the beneficiary, must request any withdrawals.

 • How do I register the trust?